-November 11th was originally Armistice Day, when the world powers got together at 11:11 in the morning on the 11th day of the 11th month to end the first world war.
-From the perspective of an automotive enthusiast and gearhead (petrolhead in the UK), this was the first truly mechanized war and helped bring about the modern world.
+November 11th was originally Armistice Day, marking the end of World War I, when the world powers got together at 11:11 in the morning on the 11th day of the 11th month to sing the peace treaty.
+From the perspective of an automotive enthusiast and gearhead (petrolhead in the UK), WWI was the first mechanized war and kick started development of the modern world.
 Here’s a brief look at some of the cars, trucks, planes, and motorcycles that won the day for freedom back in the War to End All Wars.

-When the war started, famously, the battlefields were full of men, machines, and horses.
-Many high ranking officials trusted the horse over the crude motorized vehicles of the time for both pulling wagons and carrying men into battle.
-But Ford had introduced the Model T five years before the start of the war, and its speed, durability, and ease of maintenance (compared to a horse) had already won over many civilians.
+When the war started, famously, the battlefields were shared by men, machines, and horses.
+Many high ranking officials trusted their horses over the crude motorized vehicles of the time for both pulling wagons and carrying men into battle.
+But Ford had introduced the Model T five years before the start of the war, and its speed, durability, stamina, and ease of maintenance (compared to a horse) had already won over many civilians.
 By the end of the war, the whole world saw the horse as hopelessly outclassed.

-Henry Ford, however, was an isolationist and did not want to be involved in this strictly European war, so refused to sign contracts to supply the French and British.
-Local dealers did order more than 50,000 ordinary Fords, and the military converted them locally for their purposes, most famously into ambulances.
+Henry Ford, however, was an isolationist and did not want to be involved in what he saw as a strictly European war, so refused to sign contracts to supply the French and British forces.
+Local Ford dealers, however, did order more than 50,000 ordinary Fords, and the military converted them locally for their purposes, most famously into ambulances.
 When the US did enter the war in 1917, Ford changed his tune and supplied the military with 15,000 Model T variants before the end of the war.

-Besides the light Ford trucks, the US military also used specially designed Liberty trucks, with 3 to 5-ton payloads.
-Because the war had already started in Europe several years before, the isolated Americans were free to develop this vehicle quite a bit before deployment.
-When they were sent over they allowed the American forces to move men and equipment with a swiftness the enemy could not match, even though it only had a top speed of 15 mph.
-Nearly 10,000 Liberty Trucks were made, and part of their appeal was the standardization and parts interchangeability, while the rest of the world was still largely handmade.
+Besides the light Ford Model T based trucks, the US military also used Liberty trucks with 3 to 5-ton payloads, specially designed and built for the war.
+Because WWI had already started in Europe several years before, the isolated Americans were free to develop this vehicle for years in anticipation of going to war.
+When they were sent over, the Liberty truck allowed the American forces to move men and equipment with a swiftness the enemy could not match, even though it only had a top speed of 15 mph.
+Nearly 10,000 Liberty Trucks were made, and a big part of their appeal was standardization and parts interchangeability, while the rest of the world was still largely being handmade.

-Much like now, even back in the teens, motorcycles were able to traverse terrain that four-wheeled vehicles found impossible.
-Both Indian and Harley-Davidson provided tens of thousands of bikes for the war effort.
-These bikes were based on civilian models, and used solo or with sidecars, sometimes fitted with a machine gun or stretcher for carrying wounded.
+Much like today, even back in the teens, motorcycles were able to traverse terrain that four-wheeled vehicles would find impossible.
+Both Indian and Harley-Davidson provided tens of thousands of bikes for the American war effort.
+These bikes were based on civilian models and used both solo or with sidecars, sometimes fitted with a machine gun or stretcher for carrying wounded.
 The Indian PowerPlus based bikes (nearly 50,000 of them) included a unique rear suspension system unknown on their production bike.
 Harley delivered what was basically their civilian model, already know to be rugged, made even tougher for army use.